-- (a) Air movement must be provided to habitable rooms in accordance with Table 3.12.4.1. - (b) Air movement required by (a) may be provided through an opening from an adjoining room (including an enclosed verandah) if- - (i) the adjoining room is not a sanitary compartment, and - (ii) the opening between the adjoining room and the habitable room complies with Table 3.12.4.1 as if it were a ventilation opening to the habitable room or a proportion there of if some ventilation is provided from another source; and - (iii) the ventilation opening to the adjoining room complies with Table 3.12.4.1 for the total area of the floor of the adjoining room and the proportion of the habitable room that is ventilated from the adjoining room. - (c) The requirements of (a) do not apply to buildings in Region D severe tropical cyclone areas (see Figure 3.10.1.4) provided- - the external walls are shaded with a verandah, balcony, eaves, carport or the like that projects at a minimum angle of 15 degrees in accordance with Figure 3.12.1.2; and - (ii) the external walls achieve a minimum Total R-Value of 2.5; and - (iii) the roof achieves an additional R1.5 to that required by 3.12.1.2.
+- (a) Air movement must be provided to habitable rooms in accordance with Table 3.12.4.1. - (b) Air movement required by (a) may be provided through an opening from an adjoining room (including an enclosed verandah) if- - (i) the adjoining room is not a sanitary compartment, and - (ii) the opening between the adjoining room and the habitable room complies with Table 3.12.4.1 as if it were a ventilation opening to the habitable room or a proportion there of if some ventilation is provided from another source; and - (iii) the ventilation opening to the adjoining room complies with Table 3.12.4.1 for the total area of the floor of the adjoining room and the proportion of the habitable room that is ventilated from the adjoining room. - (c) The requirements of (a) do not apply to buildings in Region D severe tropical cyclone areas (see Figure 3.10.1.4) provided the external walls are shaded with a verandah, balcony, eaves, carport or the like that projects at a minimum angle of 15 degrees in accordance with Figure 3.12.1.2.